 Silk production for American silk stockings

-With the help of the French, Japan quickly increased its silk production and found a perfect niche in the world market in the early 20th century when demand for silk especially in the American market increased: silk stockings were en vogue, and they required high-quality silk which not many countries could provide.
+With the help of the French, Japan quickly increased its silk production and found a perfect niche in the world market in the early 20th century.
+That was when demand for silk especially in the American market increased.
+Silk stockings were en vogue, and they required high-quality silk which not many countries could provide.

 The Tomioka Silk Mill was in operation for 115 years until 1987 when it had to shut down.
-After the closing of the factory the once prosperous town of Tomioka faded into oblivion, but with the listing of the remains of the Tomioka Silk Mill as a UNESCO World Heritage site in 2014, and its development into a major sightseeing spot, hopefully more tourists will come to visit.
+After the closing of the factory the once prosperous town of Tomioka faded into oblivion.
+But with the listing of the remains of the Tomioka Silk Mill as a UNESCO World Heritage site in 2014, and its development into a major sightseeing spot, hopefully more tourists will come to visit.
 Especially for independent travellers, it is a great place to visit, very authentic and off the beaten path.

-The main tourist site of the UNESCO Heritage are the remains of the Silk Mill itself, a rather large area including not only the spinning factory with the imported machines from France, but also several living quarters.
+The main tourist site of the UNESCO Heritage are the remains of the Silk Mill itself, a rather large area.
+The precincts include not only the spinning factory with the imported machines from France, but also several living quarters.
 Not only the female Japanese workers lived on-site, but also the French director and the French staff.
 A movie as well as demonstrations give a vivid insight in the silk production here during the 19th and 20th century.

-Apart from the Silk Mill the World Heritage includes three more sites, which we did not visit: the Tajima Yahei Sericulture Farm, the Takayama-sha Sericulture school and the Arafune Cold Storage.
+Apart from the Silk Mill the World Heritage includes three more sites, which we did not visit.
+They are the Tajima Yahei Sericulture Farm, the Takayama-sha Sericulture school and the Arafune Cold Storage.

 Is the Tomioka Silk Mill worth visiting?